Comprehensive Faculty Searches: Best Practices

 High potential vs. not ready

-Avoid emphasizing potential as a measure for candidates of one demographic, while emphasizing past accomplishments as a measure for candidates of other demographics.
-Ensure you apply the same criteria to all candidates, regardless of demographic, to avoid giving any group an advantage over another.
+Avoid emphasizing potential as a measure for candidates of one background, while emphasizing past accomplishments as a measure for candidates from other backgrounds.
+Ensure you apply the same criteria to all candidates, regardless of background, to avoid giving any group an advantage over another.

 Horns vs. halos